Vicky16032205/solution-challenge-2025/README.md

 # AI Interview Helper

 ## Overview
 **AI Interview Helper** is an AI-powered interview preparation platform designed for the **Solution Challenge 2025**.
 It helps users prepare for technical and HR interviews by providing practice questions, mock interviews, and AI-generated feedback.
-The platform leverages Google’s Gemini APIs to analyze user responses and provide personalized feedback, and it was developed using the IDX platform for a seamless coding experience.
+The platform now supports **audio answering**, allowing users to respond to questions verbally and receive feedback on their tone, clarity, and content.

 This project addresses the challenge of preparing for job interviews by offering a comprehensive tool that simulates real-world interview scenarios, making it easier for candidates to build confidence and improve their skills.